Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 custard pies, creme pies, and pastries with potentially hazardous fillings or toppings;

-(F) canned foods, except for fruit jams, fruit
+(F) canned foods, except for the following, which

-(H) cut leafy greens, except for leafy greens
+(H) cut leafy greens, except for cut leafy greens

 (J) dehydrated tomato or melon;